tranngochoang/molecular-docs/docs/overview/chemistry-model.markdown

 ![pre-chemistry]({{"/assets/images/pre-chemistry.png" | relative_url}})
 {: .text-center}

+The molecularDNA example is using the "option3" dissociation channels as default.

 # Time Step Models

 Chemistry stage starts from 1 ps for all radio-induced reactive species which are assumed to be hard spherical particles while water is considered as a continuum.
 In this stage, time step models describe an action (reaction or diffusion) of species during a discretized time step.
 In the MolecularDNA example, the time step models determinate a competition between free radical species recombination and indirect DNA damages.